cecile/cecilerepo/WOW/AddOns/src/ElvUI_MeterOverlay/readme.txt

 - Raid HPS (Display only the raid HPS)
 - Own DPS / Own HPS (Display the player DPS & HPS)
 - Raid DPS / Own DPS (Display the Raid & player DPS)
-- Raid HPS / OWn HPS (Display the Raid & player HPS)
+- Raid HPS / Own HPS (Display the Raid & player HPS)

 - Display labels (Toggle this option to display the labels in the datatext, set to off for shorten datatext).